 (d) Upon the acceptance by a Participant of an award of Restricted Stock, the Participant shall, subject to the restrictions set forth in paragraph (c) above, have all the rights of a stockholder with respect to the shares of Restricted Stock, including, but not limited to, the right to vote the shares of Restricted Stock and the right to receive all dividends and other distributions paid thereon.
-Unless the Grant Agreement provides otherwise, (i) any stock dividends or other distributions with respect to any outstanding shares of Restricted Stock, and (ii) any cash dividends or other distributions with respect to any outstanding shares of Restricted Stock, and (ii) any cash dividends or other distributions with respect to any outstanding shares of Restricted Stock, and (ii) any cash dividends or other distributions with respect to any outstanding shares of Restricted Stock, subject to the same vesting conditions and transferability restrictions as the underlying shares of Restricted Stock, based on the Fair Market Value of a share of Company Stock on the dividend payment date.
+Unless the Grant Agreement provides otherwise, (i) any stock dividends or other distributions with respect to any outstanding shares of Restricted Stock, and (ii) any cash dividends or other distributions as the underlying shares of Restricted Stock, and (ii) any cash dividends or other distributions with respect to any outstanding shares of Restricted Stock, and (ii) any cash dividends or other distributions as the shares of Restricted Stock shall be accumulated and payable in cash subject to the same restrictions as the shares of Company Stock underlying the award.
 Notwithstanding the foregoing, any "named executive officer" (as defined in the Exchange Act) of the Company shall not be permitted to receive payment of dividends or dividend equivalents on any unearned unvested Restricted Stock.